• Home

 • Chocolate Chips- Sprinkle 1 cup of chocolate chips (white, dark or milk) over the warm pan of granola after it has finished cooking.
 Allow granola to fully cool and then finish mixing in.

-Hand holding up a large cluster.
+Hand holding up a large cluster of granola.

 Serving Ideas